yuv418/emotes/README.md

 It is fairly easy to install emotes because it has a Dockerfile.
 If you aren't using Docker, you will have to do these things manually, and that is not in the scope of this README for now.

 Run `docker build . -t <your tag here>` with your tag.
 In my case it's for a private Docker registry, so I use `my.domain.here/emotes:latest`.
-You can then push it to your registry, and run the image as you would any other Docker image.
+You can then push it to your registry, (with `docker push <your tag here>`) and run the image as you would any other Docker image.
 Make sure to set your environment variables accordingly if you're using Kubernetes or Docker-compose or the like.

 ## Features